ryanleslie33/oregon-health-plan/README.md

 * _A user can enter multiple inputs with the input fields and it will save them into the database._

 * _If the user clicks on the enter-enroll button next to the add button, Output will take them to a new page that lets them know there information has been submitted with a button to take them back to the home-page.
-This information is pulled from the database based on the last inputted information. _
+This information is pulled from the database based on the last inputted information._

 ![image](https://user-images.githubusercontent.com/43968782/52170094-e4918e00-26f8-11e9-9369-d604d10827d5.png)

+* _The Get contact link next to the quick-start link will ask to be directed back to the Home-Page using the original link from its replica website._

+* _The find-local help link will take you to a different page on the healthcare.gov website that askes you to enter in your area to help you find a representative or help line to guide you through the website._

 * _API specs-----------------------------these specs are to be ignored until API is correctly installed_